parenthetical-e/bike2books/README.md

 The `bike2books` project provides a simple and meaningful metric of a neighborhood's bike-a-bility: _how long does it take to bike safely to your nearest library?_

 Libraries are often centrally located in their neighborhoods, they are familiar landmarks, and are used by a wide range of community members.
 The main idea here is that if someone feels comfortable biking to their library, they should feel comfortable biking elsewhere in their neighborhood.
-This is not a complete measure - it may not be good metric for commuting - but may be useful in helping San Diego developing a bike friendly brand.
+This is not a complete measure - it may not be good metric for commuting - but may be useful in helping San Diego develop a bike friendly brand.

 This Python module includes *the beginning* of a tool set for re-sampling based statistical simulations to analyze the bike "bike-a-bility" of each neighborhood in San Diego.